Is Your Core/Flex Mobility Program Too Flexible or Not Flexible Enough? (Part 3 of 4)

-Regardless of the approach companies take, it’s important to assess whether their programmes are working as they were intended to – whether their programmes are too flexible or not flexible enough.
+Regardless of the approach companies take, it’s important to assess whether their programs are working as they were intended to – whether their programs are too flexible or not flexible enough.

-Signs That Your Programme May Not be Flexible Enough:
+Signs That Your Program May Not be Flexible Enough:

-- Programme Exceptions: Mobility managers feel a need to add or remove benefits to an existing programme or employee feedback consistently shows that they need more support.
+- Program Exceptions: Mobility managers feel a need to add or remove benefits to an existing program or employee feedback consistently shows that they need more support.

 - Poor Customer Experience: A significant number of employees indicate that they’re not receiving enough support or that the support they’re receiving isn’t meeting their needs.

-- Internal Customer Complaints: Business stakeholders outside of the HR/mobility department express confusion or frustration regarding the programme’s design, or state that it’s not meeting their needs.
+- Internal Customer Complaints: Business stakeholders outside of the HR/mobility department express confusion or frustration regarding the program’s design, or state that it’s not meeting their needs.

 - Overspend: Exceptions have caused overspend, and not just in terms of tangible/hard costs.
 The administrative/soft costs associated with addressing exceptions and troubleshooting have caused a significant burden on your company’s resources.